 NCERT Solutions for Class 6 Chapter 8

-The climate of India is categorised into four seasons: Summer, Winter, Autumn, and Monsoon.
+The climate of India is categorised into four seasons: Summer, Winter, Autumn and Monsoon.
 Winter season is the season of cold.
 Summer season is the season of heat.
 Monsoon is the season of rains.
 Autumn is the season of retreating monsoon.
-The vegetation of India is broadly classified into Tropical Evergreen Rainforests, Tropical Deciduous Rainforest, Thorny bushes, Mountain Vegetation, and Mangrove forests.
+The vegetation of India is broadly classified into Tropical Evergreen Rainforests, Tropical Deciduous Rainforest, Thorny bushes, Mountain Vegetation and Mangrove forests.
 India is home to various wildlife species.
-CBSE Class 6 students can refer to NCERT Solutions for Class 6 Geography while solving the questions from the NCERT textbook.
+The CBSE Class 6 students can refer to the NCERT Solutions for Class 6 Geography while solving the questions from the textbook.

-Students can download the NCERT Solutions for Class 6 Geography PDF below
+Students can download the NCERT Solutions for Class 6 Geography PDF from the link given below